labgrid-project/labgrid/doc/getting_started.rst

 It should return successfully, in case it does not, open an `Issue
 <https://github.com/labgrid-project/labgrid/issues>`_.

-Setting up the distributed infrastructure
+Setting Up the Distributed Infrastructure
 -----------------------------------------

 The labgrid distributed infrastructure consists of three components: